19 Must-Follow Mental Health Influencers on Instagram!

 Bio

-Of all the mental health instagram accounts, this one is perhaps the most “feel-good” on your feed.
-Kate’s account boasts cute and lighthearted visuals on a regular basis to brighten your days.
+Of all the mental health Instagram accounts, this one is perhaps the most “feel-good.”
+Kate’s feed regularly boasts cute and lighthearted visuals that will brighten your days.
 We could all use a serotonin boost here and there, right?

-Hand-drawn art should be appreciated, and it’s even better that the playful images come with important messages.
+There is much to appreciate about hand-drawn art, and it’s even better that the playful images on this feed come with important messages.

 @drumanaidoo